j801h/j801h.github.io/_projects/fea.md

 <br>

-Points are colored based on fluid velocity profiles, with 'U' representing fluid velocity.
+Points are colored based on fluid velocity profiles, with 'U' representing fluid velocity in m/s.
 Note the areas of low velocity around the baffles and the lack of mesh leakage.
 So far so good!

 However, the SimFlow output files had a compilation error, making the temperature data unreadable.
 I will troubleshoot this issue next.